-Section 16(a) of the Exchange Act requires our executive officers, directors and certain persons who beneficially own more than 10% of our common stock to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and other equity securities.
-Executive officers, directors and greater than 10% stockholders are required to furnish us copies of all ownership reports they file.
-Based solely on our review of the copies of the reports that we received and written representations that no other reports were required, we believe that our executive officers, directors and greater than 10% stockholders complied with all applicable filing requirements on a timely basis during fiscal year 2012.
+Section 16(a) of the Exchange Act requires the Company's executive officers, directors and certain persons who beneficially own more than 10% of Coke Consolidated stock to file with the SEC initial reports of ownership and reports of changes in ownership of Coke Consolidated stock and other equity securities.
+Based solely on a review of reports filed with the SEC and written representations that no other reports were required, the Company believes that its executive officers, directors and greater than 10% stockholders complied with all applicable filing requirements on a timely basis during fiscal 2013.